nikitalobanov12/WriteShare/README.md

 ### Summary
 This Notion clone is designed for maintainability, scalability, and real-time collaboration.
 Modern full-stack patterns are used: Next.js App Router, tRPC, Prisma, shadcn/ui, Liveblocks/Yjs, Redis caching, and Dockerized services.
 The architecture prioritizes developer experience, performance, and accessibility.

+## Challenges

+### Real-time Collaboration & Infinite Save Loops
+Implementing real-time collaborative editing with Liveblocks, Yjs, and Tiptap introduced several challenges:

+- **Infinite Save Loop:**
+  - The initial implementation kept local content state in the parent component and attempted to auto-save on every change.
+This conflicted with the collaborative editor's own state management, causing an infinite save loop as the parent and editor continually triggered updates.
+  - **Solution:** The parent component was refactored to only manage and auto-save metadata (title, emoji), while the collaborative editor became the sole owner of the document content and CRDT state.
+The editor now handles its own persistence, and the parent only saves when title or emoji change.

+- **CRDT State Management:**
+  - Ensuring the CRDT state (used for conflict-free real-time editing) was correctly initialized from the backend and saved back on every change required careful separation of concerns.
+The backend exposes a dedicated mutation for updating only the CRDT state, and the editor is responsible for calling it when collaborative changes occur.

+- **Frontend/Backend API Consistency:**
+  - The collaborative editor originally relied on a global `window.api` pattern to trigger backend saves, which was fragile and not type-safe.
+The solution was to expose the backend mutation via tRPC and call it directly from the editor, ensuring type safety and maintainability.

+- **State Initialization & Debouncing:**
+  - Properly initializing state from the backend and debouncing updates to avoid excessive network calls was essential for both performance and user experience.
+Debouncing is now only applied to metadata fields, and the collaborative content is managed by Yjs/Liveblocks with its own throttling.

+These changes resulted in a robust, scalable, and maintainable real-time collaborative editing experience, with clear separation between document metadata and collaborative content state.